AungKyawPhyo1142/create-express-cli-npm/README.md

 # Create Express CLI

-A Golang-powered CLI tool to instantly scaffold a ready-to-use **Express.js** application — with optional **TypeScript** support — so you can skip repetitive setup and jump straight into coding.
+A Golang-powered CLI tool to instantly scaffold a ready-to-use **Express.js** application with **TypeScript** by default — so you can skip repetitive setup and jump straight into coding.

 # Motivation behind this project
 I’m way too lazy to set up the same Express project every time.